Drexel-UHC/covid_inequities_project/Outcomes/README.md

 # Outcomes

 This folder includes data presented on the dashboard, including: cumulative rates (by city, by ZCTA, by Race/Ethnicity), trends and inequities.
+Note, we no longer report deaths for Miami-Date county, as the Florida Department of Health no longer dis-aggregates reports of COVID-19 deaths by county.
 Please see below for details about each file.

 ### inequities/